GooseKIller/Tensors/README.md

 ## Contributing

-We welcome contributions from the community!
 If you'd like to contribute to Tensors, please follow these steps:

 1. Fork the repository.